caseywdunn/levin2016/levin_notes.md

 >
 >**Mid-developmental transition detection**
 >
 >The transition period for each species was computed based upon the transcriptome similarities with the transcriptomes of the other species, shown in Fig. 3.
-The twenty transcriptomes were clustered using hierarchical clustering based upon the Euclidean distances among their profiles of correlations with the profiles of all other species.
-The two deepest clusters were then identified and the precise temporal window separating them was set as the mid-developmental transition period.
+The twenty transcriptomes were clustered using hierarchical clustering based upon the Euclidean distances among their profiles of correlations with the profiles of all other species. *The two deepest clusters were then identified and the precise temporal window separating them was set as the mid-developmental transition period.*

+Questions: Did these two clusters always correspond to an early and late phase?
+Was goodnes of fit to two clusters evaluated (e.g. were attenpts made to fit the data to more or fewer clusters)?

+The abstract states "We find that in all ten species, development comprises the coupling of early and late phases of conserved gene expression".
+It appears, though, that the data were fitted to this pattern without considering alternative hypotheses.

 >
 >**Gene Ontology (GO) enrichment analysis**
 >